lydemann/Angular-todoapp-training/exercise-6-todoapp-testing/README.md

 # Todoapp

-In this project http client and a Node Express api got added for fetching the TODO list.

-1) Setup express server
-2) Import HttpClientModule
-3) In todoListService, get the todolist from the Node server instead of hardcoding
+In this project testing is added to the TODO app.
+We are adding unit testing, integration testing with mocked backend and end to end testing with Protractor.

 # Angular CLI